lisandrogallo/kippo-vagrant/README.md

 ## Port forwarding

-In your Internet-facing router forward incomming SSH connections (port 22/TCP) to port 2222/TCP on your host machine (our PC), which will automatically forward traffic to Kippo port on guest (the honeypot VM).
+In your Internet-facing router forward incoming SSH connections (port 22/TCP) to port 2222/TCP on your host machine (our PC), which will automatically forward traffic to Kippo port on guest (the honeypot VM).

 ## Firewall